kaoozhi/CarND-Capstone/README.md

 ### Port Forwarding
 To set up port forwarding, please refer to the "uWebSocketIO Starter Guide" found in the classroom (see Extended Kalman Filter Project lesson).

+### Traffic light detector
+A traffic light detector based on a object detection neural network model has been implemented to make autonomous car detect traffic light state at intersections, details can be found in this [repo](https://github.com/kaoozhi/CarND-Capstone-Traffic-light-classifier)

 ### Usage

 1. Clone the project repository